KFCervantes/STAT632_ProjectEV/README.md

 * `FastChargeSpeed`

-    This column describes whether the electric vehicle supports fast charging or not.
+    This column gives the amount of distance the electric vehicle can travel when fast-charged for an hour.

 * `PriceinGermany`